jscad/OpenJSCAD.org/packages/utils/regl-renderer/README.md

 # @jscad-regl-renderer

-## 3D Renderer for JSCAD
+## Renderer for JSCAD

 [![GitHub version](https://badge.fury.io/gh/jscad%2Fregl-renderer.svg)](https://badge.fury.io/gh/jscad%2Fregl-renderer)
 [![Build Status](https://travis-ci.org/jscad/regl-renderer.svg)](https://travis-ci.org/jscad/regl-renderer)

-> 3D renderer for JSCAD geometries : small, fast
+> Renderer for JSCAD geometries, both 2D and 3D.

-This is a early version of this viewer !
-Expect changes !

-## What ?
+## What is it?
 - webgl renderer (barebones, uses regl)
+- small, compact, and fast
+- works in all browsers
-- works in the browser
+- works in Node.js projects (headless rendering to PNG images)
-- work in node (headless, see below for more details)

 ## Usage

 ### Node.js (headless)

 Install the following packages manually.

-NOTE: There are issues with CI, so these are not installed as dev dependencies.
+NOTE: There are issues with continous integration testing, so 'gl' is not installed initially.

 ```
  npm install gl
 ```

 Try the demo by running ```npm run demo-cli```.

-If all goes well you should end up with an image (test.png) rendering of the demo design (a few solids).
+If all goes well you should end up with an image (test.png) that renders the demo design.

+The demo code can be found in 'demo-cli.js'

+### Browsers

+From a browser, try opening the file 'demo.html'.
+This should show the demo design.

-### Web
+### Developers

-Try the demo by running ```npm run demo-web``` and open the URL shown.
+Run the development web server using ```npm run dev```, then open the URL shown.

 If all goes well you should end up with a web page with a rotating camera (no mouse controls) that displays the demo design (a few solids).

+After making changes, all tests must pass.
+Run ```npm test```

 ## License